-Only Authorized Participants and their customers will be able to acquire

-Shares at NAV directly from a Fund through the Distributor.
-The required payment must be transferred in the manner set forth in a Fund's SAI by the specified time on the third DTC settlement day following the day it is transmitted (the "Transmittal Date").
+Only APs will be able to acquire Shares at NAV directly from a Fund through the Distributor.
+The required payment must be transferred in the manner set forth in a Fund's SAI by the specified time on the second DTC settlement day following the day it is transmitted (the "Transmittal Date").
 These investors and others will also be able to purchase Shares in secondary market transactions at prevailing market prices.
-Each Fund will reserve the right to reject any purchase order at any time.